 Akhilles, Backtash, Blend, Bronco, Chalk, College, Colquohn, Daily, Gid, Hampton, Howdy, Jameraquoi, Karona, Lake, Packer, Polo, Razor, Rythmik, Sacramento, Spur, Trask, Tucson, Winn, Wracer, XzavvyerAllyvia, Anakalia, Aptisam, Aveda, Blayde, Bristol, Cedee, Dorcas, Fall, Heziachiah, Kalispell, Klowie, Lexington, Little Summers, Navy, Northstar, Nutaliay Harmoney, Pennilane Meadow, Phaedra, Russia, Tacheranai, Tragen, Tsunami, Viktoriya, Yochabelle

-P.S.
-In the 2006-2009 reports, the heading of the unique names section was “Selected Unique Names, Yewneek Spellings.”
+In Idaho’s 2003-2009 annual reports, the heading of the unique names section was “Selected Unique Names, Yewneek Spellings.”
 For 2010, it was lengthened to “Selected Unique Baby Names, Yewneek Baybee Spellings.”
-I happen to love these headings, but aren’t they a bit snarky for an official state document…?
+Aren’t these a bit snarky for an official state document…?